FakeItEasy/FakeItEasy/docs/contributing.md

 ## Line Endings

 The repository is configured to preserve line endings both on checkout and commit (the equivalent of `autocrlf` set to `false`).
 This means *you* are responsible for line endings.
 We recommend that you configure your diff viewer so that it does not ignore line endings.
-Any [wall of pink](https://www.hanselman.com/blog/YoureJustAnotherCarriageReturnLineFeedInTheWall.aspx) pull requests will not be accepted.
+Any [wall of pink](https://www.hanselman.com/blog/youre-just-another-carriage-return-line-feed-in-the-wall) pull requests will not be accepted.

 ## Line Width

 Try to keep lines of code no longer than 160 characters wide.
 This isn't a strict rule.
 Occasionally a line of code can be more readable if allowed to spill over slightly.
-A good way to remember this rule is to use the 'Column Guides' feature of the [Productivity Power Tools 2012](https://visualstudiogallery.msdn.microsoft.com/3a96a4dc-ba9c-4589-92c5-640e07332afd) extension for Visual Studio.

 ## Coding Style